Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Results Findings

 \quo{It's kind of like a first-year resident marking everything.}{1}

 \quo{I'm a cytology fellow, and cases are pre-screened for us.
 And essentially this is doing similarly.}{4}

-For the trust dimension, participants responded positively to \xp's capability of helping to grade meningiomas (T1: $\mu$=5.83) and the accuracy of the diagnoses while using the system (T2: $\mu$=6.00).
-However, some (P3, P4, P5) pointed out that they might spend more time examining the WSI entirely if more time had been granted ---
+For the trust dimension, participants responded positively to \xp's capability of helping to grade meningiomas (T1: $\mu$=5.83) and their accuracy of the diagnoses while using the system (T2: $\mu$=6.00).
+However, some (P3, P4, P5) pointed out that they would spend more time examining the WSI entirely if more time had been granted ---

 \quo{I just went to the areas that the system suggested.
 If I had more time, I would like to just go to all the areas, just to feel more comfortable that I'm not missing anything.}{5}